opencobra/reconstructor/README.md

 ## Code Structure
 ### HTML Files
 1. **Home_page.html**
-    - Main page for inputting reaction data.
+    - Head Section: Includes meta tags, page title, and links to various CSS stylesheets and external libraries such as jQuery and Semantic UI.
+    - Top Navigation Bar: Contains user-related elements like login buttons, user display, and status messages.
+    - Side Navigation Menu: A vertical menu provides navigation buttons for various sections like "Reactants," "Atom Mapping," ,"Chem Info","Metabolite   Info","References" ,"External Links","Gene Info","Comments", "View Saved Reaction"
+    - Main Content Area: Hosts multiple content divs for different functionalities (e.g., form for reactants input, atom mapping, chemical info).
-    - Includes form fields for substrates, products, and reaction direction.
+    - Form Elements: Includes forms for creating and submitting reactions, with input fields for substrates, products, and subsystem tagging.
-    - Integrates Django template language for dynamic content rendering.
-    - Contains modals for saving reactions, adding information, and ChemDoodle sketcher.
+    - Modal Dialogs: Multiple modals are defined for tasks like login, registration, saving reactions, selecting reactions from vmh and rhea and  selecting  reaction templates.
-    - Links to CSS for styling and JavaScript for interactive elements.
+    - JavaScript Integration: Several scripts are loaded for handling user interactions, AJAX requests, form validation, and dynamic content updates.
+    - External Libraries: Uses external libraries such as jQuery, Semantic UI, and FontAwesome for enhanced user interface components and icons.
+    - Footer Section: Contains funding acknowledgment with logos and texts, displaying the funding sources for the project.
 2. **saved_reactions.html**
     - Displays a list of saved reactions for a given user.
     - Each reaction entry includes details like name, substrates, products, and chemical formula.